Bueckers helps UConn rout High Point 102-59 in NCAA opener

 Dailey is 11-0 filling in for Auriemma over their time together at UConn (25-1).
 The Huskies also were missing assistant coach Shea Ralph, who left San Antonio after one of her relatives contracted COVID-19.

-It didn’t make much of a difference as the Huskies cruised to their usual opening-round rout behind their star freshman.
+It didn’t make much of a difference.
+The Huskies cruised behind their star freshman.

+“It feels obviously really different not having Geno and Shea here,” Dailey said.
+“But we’re a program that ‘Hey next guy’s up’ and don’t worry about who’s not here.
+That goes the same with injuries.
+We don’t focus on that. … So far, so good.”

 Bueckers, the third player ever to make first-team All-America as a freshman, had 13 points, five rebounds and three assists at the half as UConn led 53-29.
 She had one of the best debuts for storied UConn in the tourney, also finishing with nine rebounds, six assists and four steals.
-Her 24 points passed the previous best mark by a freshman of 22 by Katie Lou Samuelson.
+Her 24 points passed the previous mark by a freshman of 22 by Katie Lou Samuelson.

 Olivia Nelson-Ododa added 22 points.